 - Pressure Ulcers (Bedsores) – This type of wound develops when skin is squeezed between a bone and an external surface, such as a bed or wheelchair.
 They are most likely to occur at the tailbone, heels, elbows, shoulder blades, knees, ankles, spine, or the back of the head.
 Pressure ulcers are most common in people who have difficulty walking and for those who are bedridden or wheelchair-bound.

 - Vascular Ulcers – Caused by poor circulation, this type of chronic wound occurs in the lower legs between the ankles and the knees, as well as the feet.
 They develop when blood pools in the legs because of damaged valves in the veins.
 The legs may swell, feel hardened, or become discolored.
 These wounds are usually very painful and require immediate treatment to determine if it is possible to save the limb.

 - Arterial Ulcers – These wounds occur as a result of sustained venous hypertension, caused by venous insufficiency.
 They can occur anywhere, but are frequently seen on the top of the foot and front of the leg.
 These wounds are cool to the touch and are very painful and the skin looks shiny, thin, and dry.
 Loss of hair on the legs and toes also occurs.

 - Other Non-healing Chronic Wounds – These wounds consist of dehiscence (splitting open) of surgical wounds, burns, necrotizing (flesh eating) spider bites, necrotizing fasciitis, and wounds caused by trauma.

-If any of these types of wound appear, notify your physician or contact St. Elizabeth Healthcare’s Wound Care Center.
+If any of these types of wound appear, notify your physician or contact the Patrick T. Birrer Wound Care Centers.